EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/Business_Requirement_Specification.md

 ---

 ## 3. Changelog
-- **v1.0:** Document created.
-- **v2.0:** No changes.
-- **v3.0:** Added new business requirements for documentation, disaster recovery, and hosting.
+- **v1.0 - v3.0:** Initial document creation and addition of new requirements.
-- **v3.1 (Current):** Re-structured the Business Requirements section into four distinct categories (System-Wide, Conversational, Process Automation, Phased Rollout) to better organize project scope.
-Renumbered requirements accordingly.
-The backup requirement is now formally listed as a backend automation (BR-A01).
+- **v3.1:** Re-structured the Business Requirements section into four distinct categories for better organization.
+- **v4.0 (Current):** Version number updated to align with the new multi-document suite release (v6.0 of the AI Manual).
+No other content changes.